Azure/Enterprise-Scale-for-AVS/Examples/PrivateCloud/AVS-PrivateCloud/readme.md

 * Update the parameter values in appropriate location.

-* Deploy the AVS private cloud using one of the following ways
+* Deploy the AVS private cloud using one of the following ways.
+It may take upto 2 hours to create Azure VMware Solution Private Cloud.

 ### Bicep